amitaid/TIP-Pedestrian/README.md

 * [Inference with TensorRT](#inference-tensorrt)

 ## Requirements
+These programs are required to be able to build the pose estimator locally.
 * Python 3.5 (or above)
 * CMake 3.10 (or above)
 * C++ Compiler (g++ or MSVC)